Guest-615695028/Guest-615695028/en/vocabulary.md

 # Vocabulary
-Along with spelling-to-sound discordances (~20%), the inflated vocabulary of English &ndash; largely due to the widespread use, lack of declension (also results) and degenerate conjugation (only five forms or seven, _do, does, doing, did, done \[thou doest, thou didst\]_) &ndash; is catastrophic to world learners, especially ones from non-English European Union (EU) states.
+Along with spelling-to-sound discordances (~20%), the inflated vocabulary in English &ndash; largely due to the wide-spred use, lack of declension and degenerate conjugation (only five forms or sevven, _do, does, doing, did, done \[thou doest, thou didst\]_) &ndash; is catastrophic to world learners, especially ones from non-English European-Union (EU) states.
-Usually have attempts failed to regularize or reform the spelling of English.
-However, Noah Webster proposed spellings with phonetical concordance in the United States, such as _flavor_ for _flavour_, _fiber_ for _fibre_, _defense_ for _defence_, _analyze_ for _analyse_, and _catalog_ for _catalogue_, which are also standardized.
+Usually hav attempts failed to regularize or reform the spelling of English.
+However, Noah Webster proposed spellings with phonettical concordance in the United States, such as _flavor_ for _flavour_, _fiber_ for _fibre_, _defense_ for _defence_, _analyze_ for _analyse_, and _catalog_ for _catalogue_, which are also reccognized.

-## American or British words to be used?
+## Amerrican or British words to be used?
-As there is a larger people (or *there are more persons*, as seen below) in the United States than the United Kingdom, the Internet prefer American English than British English.
-However, we are to be balanced between them.
+As there is a larger peeple (or *there are more persons*, as seen below) in the United States than the United Kingdom, the Internet prefer American English than British English, but we are to be ballanced between them.

 |American|Commonwealth|Ours|Note
 |-|-|-|-|